cwise24/snopsy/docs/module2/4_pull.rst

-  git remote add origin git@gitlab.com:username/ansible_lab.git      # use your Gitlab username git remote -v                                                      # Check origin is set git fetch origin                                                   # Fetch origin updates git log origin/ main ^main                                         # Show commit differences
+  git remote add origin git@gitlab.com:username/ansible_lab.git      # use your Gitlab username git remote -v                                                      # Check origin is set git fetch origin                                                   # Fetch origin updates git log origin/main ^main                                          # Show commit differences

+We only see the differences, the new files are not merged into our local project.

 Pull
 ^^^^